kiwidip/funny-username-generator/README.md

 ## Todo

+Currently there are 67 x 200 x 200 = 2.68 mio different combinations.

 - provide a shell script that generates xxxx names to then randomly choose/or grep into...
 - update/improve the dictionaries / feel free to send a push request